How to correctly format a scientific paper for journal submission

 The whole process can feel a bit daunting, and perhaps a bit overwhelming.
 But there are people out there who can help and support you along the way.
 There will be colleagues in your department that have likely published in similar journals to you.
 Asking them for their own tips and tricks can always be helpful.

 Finally, seeking out professional help is always worthwhile.
-Here at Oxbridge Editing, our trained academics can review your work, check it for errors and correct them, or work with you on improving the clarity and coherence.
+Here at Oxbridge Editing, our editors and proofreaders, all graduated from Cambridge, Oxford and the top UK universities, can review your work, check it for errors and correct them, or work with you on improving the clarity and coherence.

 No matter what stage you are in the writing process, there are people out there willing to support you, so take advantage and get ready to submit a really great scientific paper!